Phyllis Josephine Mahon studied Painting and Printmaking at Belfast College of Art 1971 - 76

 1975 B.A.
 Honours Degree Fine Art

-1976 Higher Diploma in Fine Art (Printmaking)
+1976 Postgraduate in Fine Art (Printmaking)

 Shortly after moving to London she was awarded an Arts Council of Northern Ireland Bursary to set up a colour darkroom.
 After the subsequent photographic exhibition, selected images were used by the B.B.C. to illustrate the television series Chieftains: Images of Ireland and some were also included at the Irish Exhibition of Living Art, Dublin.